WiFi that is self-powered, decentralised and green.

 Sitemap

-Based on the competitor research I set up a side map with the parts my site would need.
-Let’s look at some in more detail.
+Based on the competitor research, I set up a sitemap with the parts my site would need.
+Let’s look at some of them in more detail.

 Lack of shopping basked

-As the initial idea was a one product shop, there was a lot I could leave out.
-A shopping basked didn’t seem necessary for one product.
-Instead, an option for an immediate check out made more sense.
+As the initial idea was for a one-product shop, there was a lot I could leave out.
+A shopping basket didn’t seem necessary for just one product.
+Instead, an option for immediate checkout made more sense.
 Later, I decided that there could be additional products such as an extra lock or a booster.
-In this case, a shopping basked would be more beneficial.
+In this case, a shopping basket would be more beneficial.

 Live map

-Adding a live map at the home page seemed like a good idea as it immediately shows the collectiveness and liveliness of the community around the product.
+Adding a live map to the homepage seemed like a good idea as it immediately shows the collectiveness and liveliness of the community around the product.

 Collabs

-One of the things that makes a product trustworthy is recognition for it from other brands – preferably big ones.
-As this is fictional anyway, why not reach for the top?
-CYCLE works together with Swapfiets and Van Moof, I decided.
+One of the things that makes a product trustworthy is recognition from other brands – preferably big ones.
+CYCLE collaborates with Swapfiets and Van Moof.

 About page

-As not everyone will be known with the technicalities of a Mesh network, I reckoned it needed some explanation with an about page.
-Another great pro of an about page is the sense of identity for the brand.
+As not everyone would be familiar with the technicalities of a mesh network, I thought it needed some explanation on the ‘about page’.
+Another great benefit of an about page is the sense of identity it creates for the brand.

 Priority guides

-Part for part, I filled in what these parts would look like in more detail.
-Adding textual content would help me later in the process when I would set up wireframes, I thought.
-Otherwise, what content will I work with?
-Besides, filling in what content would look like gives me an idea of the space and placement it needs on the website.
-Way better than working just with placeholders and Lorem Ipsum.
+Part by part, I filled in what these sections would look like in more detail.
+Adding actual copy would help me later in the process when I set up wireframes.
+Besides, writing down what content would actually look like gave me an idea of the space and placement it needs on the website.
+It’s seemed better than working with placeholders and Lorem Ipsum copy.

 DEVELOP